-VII.
-Tax Policy Changes over the Sample Period
+7 Tax Policy Changes over the Sample Period

-As we recall from table 2, a tax change was passed into law in 2010 and took effect in 2013 that had direct consequences on charitable giving in general, but especially for giving through a Donor-Advised Fund (see Saez [2017] for a similar analysis).
+As we recall from Table 2, a tax change was passed into law in 2010 and took effect in 2013 that had direct consequences on charitable giving in general, but especially for giving through a Donor Advised Fund (see Saez (2017) for a similar analysis).
 First, the top marginal income tax rate moved from 35% to 39.6%.
-Second, the top tax rate on long-term capital gains went from 15% to 23.8%.
+Second, the top tax rate on long term capital gains went from 15% to 23.8%.
 These increases in tax rates will have both income and substitution effects.
 Because people are paying more tax, they feel they have less to give to charity.
 At the same time, since their marginal tax savings from giving is higher, the cost of giving to charity relative to other spending has gone down, which should encourage more giving.
 The capital gains tax increase has a particular role to play in DAFs.
 This should encourage donors who have unrealized capital gains to choose DAFs in order to mitigate the higher rate.
-This means we could see a shift in demand for DAFs as well as an increase in the fraction of giving in the form of noncash assets.
-Because of the opposite pressures of income and substitution effects, however, it is unclear whether these tax changes will encourage or discourage giving overall.36 place in the same year, it will be impossible to separate the two effects.
+This means we could see a shift in demand for DAFs as well as an increase in the fraction of giving in the form of non-cash assets.
+Because of the opposite pressures of income and substitution effects, however, it is unclear whether these tax changes will encourage or discourage giving overall.

+Since changes to both the income and capital gains tax rates took place in the same year, it will be impossible to separate the two effects.
 For this reason, focus attention to the years before and after the 2013 tax change to look for patterns in the data that may indicate an impact on DAF giving relative to non-DAF giving.